Hi Nanea! Thanks so much for joining us! To get started, can you give us an overview of your background?

 What were some of the most significant challenges you’ve faced while working in the XR industry?
 How did you overcome them?

 I think the number one challenge has been the pushback (just in general) by investors on the VR install base and trying to figure out how to build a big business in VR.
-Some of that can be solved by creating other touchpoints to the consumer.
-I think the Wave is a great example of a VR first company that has successfully built a multi-device distribution strategy.
-It is also important to work with the platform teams like Oculus while scaling out on new devices as well.
+Some of that can be solved by creating other touchpoints for the consumer.
+I think the Wave is a great example of a VR-first company that has successfully built a multi-device distribution strategy.
+It is also important to work with platform teams like Oculus while scaling out on new devices as well.

 What parts of the XR industry do you think need to be changed?
 Why?